 More about births

 - Indigenous Australians die at a younger age than non-Indigenous Australians.
-Currently, Indigenous women are expected to live until almost 73 years of age and Indigenous men are expected to live until around 67 years of age.
-These estimates have been revised and are substantially higher than they were in the past.
+Currently, Indigenous women are expected to live until almost 74 years of age and Indigenous men are expected to live until around 69 years of age.

 More about deaths